 Did the WTD require voluntary overtime to be included?

 The Claimants argued that their case was indistinguishable from the decision in Dudley and, therefore, their claim should succeed.
-The EAT agreed, holding that it was "untenable" to argue that that an employee's agreement to carry out specified hours of voluntary overtime for reward gave rise to no contractual obligation.
+The EAT agreed, holding that it was "untenable" to argue that an employee's agreement to carry out specified hours of voluntary overtime for reward gave rise to no contractual obligation.
 The EAT remitted the claims for a case-by-case assessment to determine whether the Claimants' patterns of voluntary overtime were sufficiently regular and settled to count as normal pay for holiday pay purposes.

 Did clause 13.9 require voluntary overtime to be included?